richdayandnight/data-science-notebook/learning-how-to-learn/week2.md

+# Learning How to Learn - Week 2

-# Chunking
+## Chunking

 - conceptual chunks
-- chunk means anetwork of neurons that are used to firing together
+- chunk means a network of neurons that are used to firing together
     - focused practice and repetition helps you tou create chunks
     - after being given out a sample solution, don't focus too much on how an individual step works, but you should also focus on the connection between the steps (why this particular step is the next thing you should do)
 - How to make a chunk